R-Walther/AngularV18_explained/FunctionTypes.md

   - Observables provide support for passing messages between parts of your application.
   - Observables are a powerful feature used extensively in reactive programming to handle **asynchronous** operations and data streams.
   - Observables provide a way to **subscribe** to and receive notifications when new data or events are emitted, enabling you to react to changes in real-time.

+  - Observables are declarative.
+You define a function for publishing values — the source — but that function is not executed until a consumer subscribes to the observable by calling the observable's subscribe method.
+  - This subscriber then receives notifications from the observable until it completes, emits an error, or the consumer unsubscribes.

     ```
     //------------------Observables are unicast-----------------